manuelwegmann/manuelwegmann/README.md

-M.Sc. in Statistics graduate with an interest in applying machine learning to medical imaging tasks.
+M.Sc. in Statistics graduate with an interest in applying machine learning to imaging tasks.